 - Tsearch is the time required to search the target NR SAN cell assuming the target cell is not already known when UE starts synchronizing with target satellite.
 If the target cell Es/Iot ≥ -2 dB, then Tsearch = [Tfirst_SSB] ms. Regardless of whether DRX is in use by the UE, Tsearch shall still be based on non-DRX target cell search times.

-- T∆
+- T∆ is time for fine time tracking and acquiring full timing information of the target cell.